hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 site-specific configurations.
 The deployment is finally performed with the [ansible-playbook][ansible-playbook] command.
 The role, playbook, configuration and deployment are shown in the following subsections.
-Additionally, you can find links to the code and configuration examples in the appendix at the end of this document.
+Additionally, you can find links to the code and configuration examples in Appendix 2 at the end of this document.

 ### Role